nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/nrf700x.rst

 The driver supports the following IEEE 802.11 features:

 * Wi-Fi 6 (802.11ax) support
-* WPA3/WPA2 personal security
+* WPA3™/WPA2™ personal security
 * IEEE 802.11 Power Save modes
-* Scan only mode
+* Scan-only mode
-* IEEE 802.11 Station (STA) mode
+* IEEE 802.11 :term:`Station mode (STA)`
+* :term:`Software-enabled Access Point (SoftAP or SAP)` mode

-The following features are in the driver code but not yet supported:
+The Wi-Fi Direct® mode feature is in the driver code but is not yet supported.

-* IEEE 802.11 AP mode (Soft AP)
-* Wi-Fi Direct mode

-Except for scan only mode, the driver uses host access point daemon (hostapd) to implement AP Media Access Control (MAC) Sublayer Management Entity (AP MLME) and wpa_supplicant to implement 802.1X supplicant.
+Except for scan-only mode, the driver uses the host access point daemon (hostapd) to implement AP Media Access Control (MAC) Sublayer Management Entity (AP MLME) and wpa_supplicant to implement 802.1X supplicant.

 Radio Test mode
 ===============
-The nRF70 Series Wi-Fi driver supports Radio Test mode, which you can use to test the RF performance of the nRF70 Series device.
+The nRF Wi-Fi driver supports Radio Test mode, which you can use to test the RF performance of the nRF70 Series device.
 This is a build time option that you can enable using the :kconfig:option:`CONFIG_NRF700X_RADIO_TEST` Kconfig option.

 For more details about using this driver in Radio Test mode, see :ref:`wifi_radio_test`.